-1.2.8 Peak load resource
+Peak load resource 1.2.8

-Requirements for each system operator to comply with will depend on national legislation.
+The requirements for peak load resource for each system operator to comply with will depend on national legislation.

 By peak load resource is meant active reserve which is not normally used.
 For anticipated peak load periods, the preparedness time is reduced so that the capacity, as and when needed, can be used.
 The service can be exchanged between the subsystems in the joint Nordic regulation market.
-However, in the event of power shortages, Appendix 9 will come into force.
+However, in the event of power shortages, Appendix 9 Rules for managing power shortages during high consumption, bottlenecks or disturbances will come into force.